lerna-lite/lerna-lite/README.md

 ## Installation

-> Lerna-Lite is entirely modular, as opposed to Lerna, and installing the CLI locally or globally will only give you access to the `init` command.
-So you need to make sure to install the command(s) you wish to use.
+> Lerna-Lite is entirely modular, as opposed to Lerna, and installing the CLI locally or globally will only provide the `init` command.
+Please make sure to install each command(s) you wish to use (see table below).

 If you are new to Lerna-Lite, you could also run the [lerna init](https://github.com/lerna-lite/lerna-lite/tree/main/packages/init#readme) command which will create the `lerna.json` for you with a minimal setup.
 If you are using a different client other than npm, then make sure to update the `npmClient` property in `lerna.json` (for example: `"npmClient": "yarn"` or `"pnpm"`).

-> **Note** please make sure that you have a `lerna.json` config file created and a `version` property defined with either a fixed or independent mode.
+> **Note** please make sure that you have a `lerna.json` config file created and a `version` property defined with either a fixed or `independent` mode.
 An error will be thrown if you're missing any of them.

 ### JSON Schema
 You can add the `$schema` property into your `lerna.json` to take advantage of Lerna-Lite [JSON Schema](https://json-schema.org/) (`lerna init` will automatically configure this for you).
-This will help with the developer experience, users will be able to see what properties are valid with a brief description of what they do (each description are pulled from their associated lerna command options documentation).
+This will help with the developer experience, users will be able to see what properties are valid with their types and a brief description of what they do (each description are pulled from their associated lerna command options documentation).

 ##### `lerna.json`
 ```js